Types of private equity transactions

 What are some of the basic tax issues involved in private equity transactions?
 Give details regarding the tax status of a target, deductibility of interest based on the form of financing and tax issues related to executive compensation.
 Can share acquisitions be classified as asset acquisitions for tax purposes?

-As a tax-neutral jurisdiction, the British Virgin Islands operate a zero-rated income tax regime for all entities incorporated in the BVI.
+As a tax-neutral jurisdiction, the BVI operates a zero-rated income tax regime for all entities incorporated in the BVI.
 There is no capital gains tax payable on any gains realised with respect to any shares, debt obligations or other securities of a BVI company.
-Furthermore, no withholding tax on interest or dividends paid by BVI entities.
+Further, no withholding tax on interest or dividends is paid by BVI entities.

 During 2019, in response to concerns from the European Union, the BVI enacted economic substance requirements for certain entities claiming tax residency in the BVI.
 While these requirements only capture certain types of businesses, consideration should be given to the target’s compliance with these requirements prior to the acquisition (and ensure that sufficient information is collated to enable future filings) and whether board meetings or other aspects of the target’s business should be held physically in the BVI following the acquisition.

 What types of debt financing are typically used to fund going-private or other private equity transactions?
 What issues are raised by existing indebtedness of a potential target of a private equity transaction?
 Are there any financial assistance, margin loan or other restrictions in your jurisdiction on the use of debt financing or granting of security interests?

 While senior financing remains the most regularly used form of financing, private equity transactions may involve bonds, notes and mezzanine debt.
 Existing indebtedness of the target would typically be refinanced upon completion of the acquisition.